kubernetes-sigs/azuredisk-csi-driver/docs/design-v2.md

 ## Implementation

-This section describes the changes and high-level implementation details of the different components in Mandalay.
+This section describes the changes and high-level implementation details of the different components in Azure Disk CSI Driver V2.

 ### StorageClass

-In addition to the existing StorageClass parameters described in [driver-parameters](driver-parameters.md), Mandalay supports the following:
+In addition to the existing StorageClass parameters described in [driver-parameters](driver-parameters.md), Azure Disk CSI Driver V2 supports the following:

 | Name                                        | Meaning                                         | Available Value                                        | Mandatory | Default value                                                                                     |
 | ------------------------------------------- | ----------------------------------------------- | ------------------------------------------------------ | --------- | ------------------------------------------------------------------------------------------------- |